-Amid tornado devastation, surviving homes beacons of hope
+Survival stories: Amid tornado devastation, beacons of hope

 Some carried the children in their arms.
 Another neighbor drove his truck through yards and over fences to carry an older neighbor to the church.
 With the nearest neighbors safe, Darrell Jennings began searching the rubble for survivors.

 He said he pulled several people out.
 One of those he tried to help was a small girl who didn’t survive.

 “All the lives lost, it’s unbelievable, unfathomable.
-It was hard to sleep last night, thinking of them and their loss.”
+It was hard to sleep last night, thinking of them and their loss,” he said.

 In his 32 years as a volunteer EMT and firefighter, Jennings said he had been to about 10 different tornado sites, and “this is about the worst I’ve ever seen.”

-Wednesday afternoon was warm and sunny.
-The neighborhood was filled with the sound of chainsaws as hundreds of volunteers worked to clear fallen trees and sort debris into piles.
-A neighbor’s outbuilding lay on its side in the Jennings’ driveway, someone’s cat was holed up in their bathroom, and cases of bottled water and snacks for neighbors and volunteers kept pouring in, filling their porch.
+The neighborhood was warm and sunny after the storm, filled with the sound of chainsaws as hundreds of volunteers worked to clear fallen trees and sort debris into piles.

+The Jennings home remained a support center.
+A neighbor’s outbuilding lay on its side in the their driveway, someone’s cat was holed up in their bathroom, and cases of bottled water and snacks for neighbors and volunteers kept filling their porch.

-The Jennings’ children, two high school seniors and an eighth grader, sprang into action, Amy Jennings said.
-“They’re learning that they have the power to do good and help others, even in the midst of our crisis.”
+The Jennings’ children, two high school seniors and an eighth grader, sprang into action, Amy Jennings said: “They’re learning that they have the power to do good and help others, even in the midst of our crisis.”

-Jennings said she has been helping to recover personal items from what remains of her neighbors’ homes.
-Several have already said they aren’t going to rebuild because the memories of the tornado are too terrible.
-Among what she found: stuffed animals that remained miraculously dry under a mattress and a statue of a husband and wife that looked totally unscathed.
+Several neighbors said they aren’t going to rebuild because the memories are too terrible.
+Amy Jennings said she’s been helping people recover what they can, meanwhile.
+The personal items she’s found include stuffed animals that remained miraculously dry under a mattress and a statue of a husband and wife that looked totally unscathed.

 “The little things I salvage from their past can help them build their future,” she said.